 Of all the soups out there, lentil soup is easily my favourite.
-I love legumes and bean dishes and I absolutely love a good soup, whether it be a hearty bean stew or a creamy pumpkin soup, and I’m always looking at new ways to easily incorporate them into my regular diet.
+I love legumes and bean dishes and I absolutely love a good soup, whether it be a hearty bean stew, a creamy pumpkin soup or a roasted cauliflower soup, and I’m always looking at new ways to easily incorporate them into my regular diet.
 That’s why I’ve spent this time developing this easy lentil soup without tomatoes recipe so I can easily throw it together and be blessed with a delicious and healthy lunch or light dinner.

 I wanted a lentil soup recipe that could be made without a blender and with ingredients everyone likely has in their own pantry.
 I was also looking for something that would be easy enough to throw together in about thirty minutes and would yield fantastic results.
 Finally, I wanted to develop a vegan recipe so that it was accessible to people of most diets without having to search high and low.